 - nominal, one octave above the fundamental, or 4 times the frequency of the hum.

 Hum F0♯ · Prime F1♯ · Tierce A1 · Quint C2♯ · Nominal F2♯

 The fact that the fundamental is an octave higher than the hum (the lowest note) is due to the complex mode of vibration within.
 The hum persists for longer than the other tones and may be heard for some time after striking.
 Here is an example of the eight bells of Kidlington in Oxfordshire, after ringing down, chiming in the order 1, 3, 5, 7, 2, 4, 6, 8.
 This sequence is known as Queens.
 Turn up the volume to see for how long you can hear the tenor's hum note persist.

 |Listen to the bells of Kidlington chiming Queens|

-An explanation of the tuning of church bells, and of musical temperament in general, can be found on Nigel Taylor's website, the head tuner at the Whitechapel Bell Foundry in London.
+An explanation of the tuning of church bells, and of musical temperament in general, can be found on Nigel Taylor's website (the link is now dead), the head tuner at the Whitechapel Bell Foundry in London.

 Growth and organisation

 The art of change ringing developed in England, during the 17th century, as an aristocratic pastime.
 Societies were formed to promote this new art.
 The oldest society is London's Ancient Society of College Youths, which was founded in 1637.
 It was followed by The Society of London Scholars, which is now known as the Society of Royal Cumberland Youths.
 The name was changed in honour of the Duke of Cumberland (after the Battle of Culloden).
 Later on, provincial societies appeared, such as the Saffron Waldren Society of Essex (the oldest) and The Oxford Society of Change Ringers.